pydata/xarray/CORE_DEV_GUIDE.md

 When reviewing, focus on the following:

-1. **Usability and generality:** `napari` is a GUI application that strives to be accessible to both coding and non-coding users, and new features should ultimately be accessible to everyone using the app. `napari` targets the scientific user community broadly, and core features should be domain-agnostic and general purpose.
+1. **Usability and generality:** `xarray` is a GUI application that strives to be accessible to both coding and non-coding users, and new features should ultimately be accessible to everyone using the app. `xarray` targets the scientific user community broadly, and core features should be domain-agnostic and general purpose.
 Custom functionality is meant to be provided through our plugin ecosystem.
 If in doubt, consult back with our [mission and values](mission-and-values).

-2. **Performance and benchmarks:** As `napari` targets scientific applications that often involve large multidimensional datasets, high performance is a key value of `napari`.
-While every new feature won't scale equally to all sizes of data, keeping in mind performance and our [benchmarks](napari-benchmarks) during a review may be important, and you may need to ask for benchmarks to be run and reported or new benchmarks to be added.
+2. **Performance and benchmarks:** As `xarray` targets scientific applications that often involve large multidimensional datasets, high performance is a key value of `xarray`.
+While every new feature won't scale equally to all sizes of data, keeping in mind performance and our [benchmarks](xarray-benchmarks) during a review may be important, and you may need to ask for benchmarks to be run and reported or new benchmarks to be added.

 3. **APIs and stability:** Coding users and plugin developers will make extensive use of our APIs.
-The foundation of a healthy plugin ecosystem will be a fully capable and stable set of APIs, so as `napari` matures it will very important to ensure our APIs are stable.
+The foundation of a healthy plugin ecosystem will be a fully capable and stable set of APIs, so as `xarray` matures it will very important to ensure our APIs are stable.
 For now, while the project is still in an earlier stage, spending the extra time to consider names of public facing variables and methods, along side function signatures, could save us considerable